openstack-archive/fuel-library/docs/pages/advanced-topics/0020-custom-plug-ins.rst

 **Post-OpenStack install**

 At this point, OpenStack is installed.
-You may add any components you like at this point, as long as they don’t break OpenStack itself.
+You may add any components you like at this point, as long as they don't break OpenStack itself.

 Defining a new component
 ^^^^^^^^^^^^^^^^^^^^^^^^